 In the bankruptcy context, Steve has represented corporations, small businesses, individuals, and a chapter 11 trustee on the debtor-side in a number of cases.
 In addition, Steve has also represented creditors, contract or lease counterparties, parties sued to recover preference and fraudulent transfers and potential asset purchasers in bankruptcy cases.
 Aside from providing bankruptcy-related services, Steve also has experience with assisting clients with other debtor/creditor matters, such as negotiating with creditors outside of court, commencing or participating in receiverships and representing clients in state and federal litigation relating to debt obligations.
 Steve clerked in the United States Bankruptcy Court of Minnesota prior to joining Fredrikson & Byron.

-- Assisted in representation of printed circuit board manufacturer in a Chapter 11 case involving section 363 sales of two operating divisions to separate buyers, as well as a confirmed plan of liquidation.
+- Represented a printed circuit board manufacturer in a Chapter 11 case involving section 363 sales of two operating divisions to separate buyers, as well as a confirmed plan of liquidation.

-- Assisted in representation of Chapter 11 Trustee appointed for an asphalt sealant manufacturer.
+- Represented a Chapter 11 Trustee appointed for an asphalt sealant manufacturer.

-- Represented non-profit theater company in successful workout with creditors and landlord.
+- Represented a non-profit theater company in successful workout with creditors and landlord.

-- On team that represented human trafficking victims in federal court litigation of trafficking claims and in bankruptcy court litigation regarding payment of claims, resulting in a negotiated settlement.
+- Represented human trafficking victims in federal court litigation on trafficking claims and in bankruptcy court litigation regarding payment of claims, resulting in a negotiated settlement.

 - Regularly represents parties sued to recover preference and fraudulent transfers across the country.

 Articles & Presentations

 This article provides a brief examination of the changes in the Federal Rules of Civil Procedure and the Federal Rules of Bankruptcy Procedure that went into effect on December 1, 2018, and how those changes may impact the bankruptcy practice.